Sourdough & Sprouted Breads

-One of the reasons that I started using sprouted grains and sourdough was because of my daughter, Maci.
+One of the many reasons that I started using sprouted grains and making sourdough bread was because of my daughter, Maci.
 She had terrible intestinal pain every time she ate.
 She had terrible gas and bloating and was pretty miserable.
 We had gone to doctors and they were not able to help.
 So I started to do research on my own and found a wealth of information.
-This is the result: Maci has been pain free for 3 years.
+This is the result: Maci has been pain free for years.
 No pain, gas, or bloating and, she is completely healed.
-One of the things that helped her tremendously was sprouted grains.
+One of the things that helped her tremendously was sprouted grains and sourdough breads.

 I have found that most people’s bodies struggle to digest grains.
-Yet these same bodies flourish with grains that have been sprouted.
-Sprouted grains are considered low glycemic, which is a wonderful benefit.
+Yet these same bodies flourish with grains that have been sprouted or are made with a sourdough culture.
+They are both considered low glycemic, which is a wonderful benefit.
 The pancreas needs huge amounts of B vitamins to deal with stress.
 Once a grain has been sprouted most bodies recognize it as a vegetable rather than a starch which requires digestive enzymes not pancreatic enzymes.
-Therefore, eating sprouted grains does not stress the pancreas.
-In 2008, the USDA Food Safety and Inspection Service (FSIS) ruled that sprouted grains are more akin to vegetables than to whole grain
+1 Therefore, eating sprouted grains does not stress the pancreas.
+In 2008, the USDA Food Safety and Inspection Service (FSIS) ruled that sprouted grains are more akin to vegetables than to whole grain.

-In addition, the sprouting process produces changes to the composition of the grain in numerous ways that make it a more beneficial food.
+In addition, the sprouting and sourdough process produces changes to the composition of the grain in numerous ways that make it a more beneficial food.
 This process produces vitamin C and increases the content of vitamins B, B2, B5 and B6.
 Carotene, which is converted to vitamin A, increases dramatically – sometimes as much as eight-fold.
-Sprouting also inactivates aflatoxins, which are toxins produced by fungus and are potent carcinogens found in grains.
+Sprouting or using a sourdough culture also inactivates aflatoxins, which are toxins produced by fungus and are potent carcinogens found in grains.

 When you use a sourdough starter to make bread it deactivates the inhibitors and increases the bio availability of nutrients.
 This is similar to what sprouting your grain does; only this is through starter cultures that are loaded with good bacteria and yeasts.
 Sourdough also imparts a delicious flavor like nothing else.